namkazt/PinBox/README.md

 https://discord.gg/9Qae7fT

 # Current Support
-- Smooth streaming from Windows PC to a 3DS ( or over internet from VPS windows server )
+- Streaming from Windows PC to a 3DS ( or over internet from VPS windows server )
-- Optimized with webp format
+- Hardware acceleration Y2R
 - Emulation Xbox 360 Controller for awesome game support ( by ViGEm )
 - Support for Keyboard mapping with profile select from 3DS side
- - Added libconfig to store some stream config and connect config
- - Added FPS config on server.cfg
+- Realtime config from 3DS side
+# WIP
+- Implement streaming audio to 3DS
 #### Plans
-- Implement streaming audio to 3DS
 -  Implement Qt UI for basic use
 -  add Hub UI for fast access to game or app
  - Checker for wifi and sleepmode and other events relating to 3DS